Markvanderuit/dual_hierarchy_tsne/README.md

   util::readBinFileND("<path/to/input/file.bin>", input, params.n, params.nHighDims);

   // 3.
 Run SNE computation
-  //    Use ResultFlags::* to specifies which output you want, as e.g. KL-Divergence
+  //    Use ResultFlags::* to specify which output you want, as e.g. KL-Divergence
   //    introduces overhead.
 For expanded examples, such as doing minimizations
   //    step-by-step or integrating these into a render loop, refer to:
   //    a. the SNE header: include/dh/sne/sne.hpp
-  //    b. the demo application: src/app/sne_cmd.cpp
+  //    b. the demo app:   src/app/sne_cmd.cpp
-  Result result = run(input, params, ResultFlags::eAll);
+  Result result = sne::run(input, params, ResultFlags::eAll);

   // 4.
 Obtain KL-divergence and output embedding data to file std::cout << "Error   : " << result.klDivergence << '\n'